RViMLab/2022-RAL-SOFA-soft-growing-robots/README.md

 **Summary**:

-1. Compile SOFA from source code, we recommend the latest stable version from SOFA (current v22.06 by Nov 22).
+1. Compile SOFA from source code, we recommend the latest stable version from SOFA (current v22.06 by Nov 22)
-1. Fetch and add the SofaPython3 on the CMake-Gui
+1. Fetch and add the SofaPython3 plugin on the CMake-Gui
 1. Follow the instructions on the [README](SofaMAMMOBOT/README.md) to add the **SofaMAMMOBOT** plugin
 1. Configure and generate the project
 1. Compile SOFA and type runSofa on the terminal to check that the installation is successful